adsabs/adsabs.github.io/_includes/_help/userpreferences/_posts/myads.md

 In Classic, my{{ include.site }} weekly emails were generated separately for astronomy, physics, and arXiv papers.
 However, in the new {{ include.site }}, weekly my{{ include.site }} notifications are consolidated into a single email.
 If your search terms are generating too many results without this separation by collection, try narrowing your search terms (see guidance for each notification type, [above](#setup)) or using a general notification with a collection specified.

 ### I've imported my settings from Classic but am not receiving emails.
 The import tool checks to see whether you had email notifications enabled.
 If you weren't receiving emails in Classic, they've also been disabled here.
-To enable emails again, see the [Editing](#editing) section above.
+To enable emails again, see the [Editing](#editing) section above.{% endif %}